EluciusFTW/SpectreCoff/docs/modules/chart.md

     let mutable alignment = Center      // Determines the alignment of the chart's label
 ```

-Finally, the chart is sent to the console ia the `toConsole` function.
+Finally, the chart is sent to the consolevia the `toConsole` function.

 ### Example
 ```fs